 The American people support the fight against global AIDS primarily through two funding mechanisms, PEPFAR and The Global Fund to Fight AIDS, TB, and Malaria (or ‘the Global Fund’ or ‘GFATM’).
 There are also smaller amounts for other agencies including the State Department and the Department of Health and Human Services, but our advocacy focuses on the PEPFAR bilateral programs and the Global Fund, our best and biggest tools.

 The President’s Emergency Plan for AIDS Relief (PEPFAR) was created in 2003 by President Bush after an activist campaign to win a multi-year commitment to fund global AIDS programs.
 Through PEPFAR, the American people support the fight against global AIDS through bilateral and regional programs in 65 countries.
-As a result of this commitment, PEPFAR is supporting life-saving antiretroviral treatment for 9.5 million men, women, and children (of which, 5.7 million are receiving direct support and an additional 3.8 million are benefiting from essential technical support to partner countries).
+As a result of this commitment, PEPFAR is supporting life-saving antiretroviral treatment for 11.5 million men, women, and children.

 Health GAP works with developing country activists to identify bottlenecks to effective use of PEPFAR funds or to highlight detrimental effects of reduced funding at the local level.
 We then pressure U.S. elected officials and the Administration to increase support and work to undo bottlenecks.
 Health GAP also works to identify problems with the Country Operational Plans that provide guidance to countries on how to use PEPFAR funds.